About the Lunenburg Regional Fire & Emergency Services

 VFIS of Canada Firefighter Insurance

 Canada's largest insurer of firefighters.
 Check out the plans here: VFIS of Canada.

 Fire Service Exemplary Service Medal Program Online Application Form

-The Chancellery of Honours is presently working to modernize its business processes in order to provide the best service possible to a diversified clientele.
-An Exemplary Service Medal nomination form, and instructions to complete it, are on their website.
-You're encouraged to use this new electronic document when submitting nominations henceforth.
-Paper forms or carbon copy nomination documents will no longer be accepted.
-Please note that the nominations' approval process remains the same.
+An Exemplary Service Medal nomination form has been developed to facilitate the nomination process.
 The form(s), duly completed and signed, shall be forwarded, by e-mail only, to ESM-MSE-NOMINATIONS@gg.ca, for processing by the Chancellery of Honours.
 For further information on the nomination process or on any aspect of the Exemplary Service Medal programs, please contact the program officer by e-mail at the electronic address mentioned above, or by calling 613.993.8200 or 1.800.465.6890 (toll free).

 Maritime Fire Chiefs' Association

 The Maritime Fire Chiefs Association (MFCA) is a non-profit organization with a voluntary membership.
 Founded in 1914, and dedicated to reducing loss associated with fire.